-3. Identified Needs Based on Data
+3.Identified Needs Based on Data

-Data that was reviewed to determine district needs when setting goals included data the previous year's NWEA MAP and MCA results.
+Data that was reviewed to determine district needs when setting goals included data from the previous year's NWEA MAP and MCA results.
 The areas of reading and math were the primary focus.
-Additional data included reviewing Reading A-Z, CKLA by Amplify, Saxon math, and other math curriculums.
+Additional data included reviewing Reading A-Z, CKLA by Amplify, and Ready math.
 The curriculum committee focused on identifying a strong conceptual understanding math program.
-After a lengthy review process, Ready Classroom Mathematics was chosen to be implemented in the 2020-2021 school year.
+After a lengthy review process, Ready Classroom Mathematics was implemented in the 2020-2021 school year.

-4. Systems, Strategies and Support Category
+4.Systems, Strategies and Support Category 4a.

-4a.
 Students

 WLA is a data-driven institution committed to rigorous and ambitious state and national test standards.
 As a data driven organization.
-WLA has an accountability plan that includes goals based on the MCA's as well as NWEA MAPs.
+WLA has an accountability plan that includes goals based on the MCAs as well as NWEA MAPs.
 Students attending WLA are assessed in each of the core academic skill areas using a range of methods.
 Assessment data is used throughout the educational process to inform and assist students, parents, teachers and administrators.